Table of Contents

 Running a test project directly (Microsoft Testing Platform CLI mode) or via dotnet test

-You can specify a query filter using --query-filter expression (note that if the expression contains spaces, you should quote the whole expression, like --query-filter "expression" so that the parser knows where your expression starts and ends).
+You can specify a query filter using --filter-query expression (note that if the expression contains spaces, you should quote the whole expression, like --filter-query "expression" so that the parser knows where your expression starts and ends).

 Examples: